britslambs/DH110/Assignment 1/README.md

 ## 7. Flexibility and Efficiency of Use
 The website/app has processes and shortcuts that allow novice users to become experts.

 When users what to comment on someone's post, there is a GIF and Emoji icon for individuals to easily pick out either.
-There are no keyboard shortcuts available for when you are updating your feed.
-(2)
+There are no keyboard shortcuts available for when you are updating your feed.(2)

 *Improvements: Add more options for written updates such as text-to-speech.
 In addition, pictures should have alternate text to make the platform more accessible.*

 ## 8. Aesthetic and Minimalist Design
 Website/app should not contain irrelevant information.

 The side navigation bar has many tabs/icons.
 This may be overwhelming for users who are novice at using technology.
+Also, there are tabs that are only availble for premium users but embedded within the side navigation bar with the free options as well.
 (3)

 *Improvements: Tabs should be combined.
 For example, "Timetables" and "Calendar" can be merged together since both of their purposes are about scheduling and events.
+Premium tabs should have an additional icon, such as a star, so the user isn't left unsatisfied and confused.

 ## 9. Help users recognize, diagnose, and recover from errors
 The website/app should display error messages using plain language.